 - *Your grade-point average

-- *Your standardized test scores (SAT or ACT)
+- *Your standardized test scores (SAT, ACT or CLT)

 - Your class ranking - if available (75 percent of our students were in the top two-fifths of their high school classes)